Thailand Digital Arrival Card (TDAC): Everything You Need to Know

 Can One Person Submit for the Whole Family?

 Yes, you can.
 After entering your personal information, just click “Add Traveler” to include family members or people traveling with you.
-However, as of now, it’s still unclear how many people can be added in one group.
-We’ll update this section once we have more information.
+However, as of now, up to 10 travelers can be added in one submission.

 Is it possible to update the TDAC after it’s submitted?